portworx/px-docs/cli-reference.md

 Note: All cloudsnap backup/Restores can be monitored through CloudSnap status command which is described in following sections

 #### pxctl cloudsnap restore
-This command is used to restore a successful backup from cloud.(Use cloudsnap list command to get the cloudsnap Id) It requires cloudsnap Id which can be used to restore and credentials.
+`pxctl cloudsnap restore` command is used to restore a successful backup from cloud.
+(Use cloudsnap list command to get the cloudsnap Id).
+It requires cloudsnap Id (to be restored) and credentials.
-Restore happens on any node in cluster where storage can be provisioned.
-In this release restored volume will be of replication factor 1.
+Restore happens on any node in the cluster where storage can be provisioned.
+In this release, restored volume will be of replication factor 1.
 This volume can be updated to different repl factors using volume ha-update command.
 ```
 sudo /opt/pwx/bin/pxctl cloudsnap restore --snap gossip12/181112018587037740-545317760526242886